 However, although it appears honey bees like lavender (and will certainly visit it), research suggests it is more popular with bumble bees than honey bees.

-Indeed, research from the University of Sussex found that bumble bees, with their longer tongues, are better adapted than honey bees to extract the nectar from the tubular shaped flowers.
+Research from the University of Sussex1 found that bumble bees, with their longer tongues, are better adapted than honey bees to extract the nectar from the tubular shaped flowers.

 What does this mean in practice?

 It basically means that it takes less effort for a bumble bee to feed on lavender, than it takes for a honey bee.

 As a result of having longer tongues, researchers observed that a bumble bee needs only 1.1 - 1.4 seconds to extract nectar from a lavender flower.

 In contrast, the honey bee needs to push its head further into the flower in order to reach the nectar, resulting in the bee having to spend about 3.5 seconds on a flower.